Call Today! Free Immediate Response (818) 781-1570

 There are certain crimes known as a "straight" felony, which is a crime that can only be charged and sentenced as a felony offense and can't be reduced to a misdemeanor.
 These type of crimes are the most serious and will count as a “strike” on your record.

 Some common straight felonies in California include murder under Penal Code 187, rape under Penal Code 261, and first-degree burglary under Penal Code 459.
-A conviction for these type of serious felony crimes will often be sentenced to a California state prison.
+A conviction for these types of serious felony crimes will often be sentenced to a California state prison.

 Common California Felony Crimes